 Birding by ear is more than just a workaround; it is an immersive, meditative practice that connects us to the rhythm of the seasons.
 When you stop looking for the bird and start listening to the landscape, the world opens up in a brand-new way.

+Why the song matters

-smBirds are nature’s most prolific communicators.
+Birds are nature’s most prolific communicators.
 Their vocalizations generally fall into two categories:

 Songs: Complex, melodic sequences used primarily by males to defend territory or attract a mate.